 Dill is a fast-growing annual that makes for a flavorful addition to food as well as a beneficial plant alongside other crops.
 While it goes to seed quickly, it’s a cold-tolerant herb that grows easily for a delicious garnish all year long.
 Dill features a sharp anise and citrus flavor, making it a great addition to pastas, salads, soups, and other savory dishes.
 And yes, it pairs perfectly with your preserved pickles!

-Out in your landscape, dill makes for a wonderful addition to gardens because it naturally attracts pollinators, such as bees.
-This tasty herb also repels unwanted pests, spider mites, aphids, and, notably, cabbage pests, because it attracts predatory insects like ladybugs.
+Out in your landscape, dill makes for a wonderful fixture in gardens because it naturally attracts beneficial pollinators, such as bees.
+This tasty herb also repels unwanted pests such as spider mites, aphids, and, notably, cabbage pests, because it attracts predatory insects like ladybugs.
 Both these qualities make it great for companion planting, which is the concept that some plants can pair together to help encourage growth, repel pests, and attract pollinators.
-Ahead, we’ve rounded up five of the best dill companion plants so you can plan your garden accordingly.
+Ahead, we’ve rounded up six of the best dill companion plants so you can plan your garden accordingly.

-Dill pairs well with a range of different plants in the garden, especially edible plants that go well with it in dishes.
+Dill pairs well with a range of different plants in the garden, especially edible plants that go hand-in-hand with it in dishes.

 Of all the plants that you can grow alongside dill, cabbage is one of the best.
 Dill helps with detracting cabbage worms and loopers so that your cabbage foliage remains intact.
 In general, dill is great for other brassica plants like cabbage.
 Brussel sprouts, broccoli, and collards will definitely reap pest control benefits with dill next to them.
 Dill is also said to help cabbage grow.
 Cabbage itself, however, may not necessarily help dill all that much, although it can provide support under windy circumstances.